 Click here for link to: Wissemann-Widrig ecatalog A PLACE ON THE WATER 2020

 This group of paintings by Nancy Wissemann-Widrig, made over a period in the late 1960s and early 1970s focus on an important muse – a simple cottage on the banks of the St. George’s River in Cushing, Maine.
-In the first years, before converting an out-building to a studio, Wissemann-Widrig would set up her easel inside – upstairs in the dormitory bedroom, on the porch, in the living while her family played cards – capturing a narrative of the cottage’s history: who had lived there before and how her family came to occupy it.
+In the first years, before converting an out-building to a studio, Wissemann-Widrig would set up her easel inside – upstairs in the dormitory bedroom, on the porch, in the living room while her family played cards – capturing a narrative of the cottage’s history: who had lived there before and how her family came to occupy it.
 There is clarity and delight in her images of the cottage’s interior with its jumble of rocking chairs, stuffed owls and the random flotsam of several generations of casual accumulation.
 She peopled this found environment with her own family including herself with them as both unseen witness and constant presence.
 The cottage was a place of refuge in an agitated world, particularly in the tumultuous summers of 1968 and 1969.
 The solace it provided from political upheaval is reflected in the work.
 Though widely shown in New York and elsewhere, this group of paintings has never been presented in Maine before this homecoming exhibition.

 Wissemann-Widrig first set foot in Cheerio cottage in 1968, where she and her husband, the painter John Wissemann, still spend their summers.
 Her connection to Maine had begun much earlier at graduate school where she met Helen Friend of Skowhegan.
 Nancy and Helen moved to New York together and shared a loft on 28th street sub-let from painter Charles Duback.
 The upstairs neighbors included sculptor Bernard Langlais, whom Helen would later marry.
 Helen and Blackie Langlais were part of a group of New York artists who would gravitate to Maine in the sixties, and the Wissemanns became frequent visitors, settling down the road in Cushing by the end of the decade.
 They would continue to split their time between eastern Long Island and Maine for the ensuing fifty plus years.